arielsalminen/design-systems-in-finland/README.md

 ## What is a Design System?

 There isn’t a standard definition of “design system” within our community, and people use the term in different ways.
 For the purposes of this list, a “design system” is a set of interconnected tools, patters, and shared practices that are coherently organized to achieve the purpose of digital products.
-Design system enables teams to build better products faster by making design reusable.
+A design system enables teams to build better products faster by making design reusable — reusability makes scale possible.

 ## Organizations